Secularism in Bangladesh: Secular holidays

 The Bengali New Year is Bangladesh's major secular public holiday, alongside patriotic holidays like Language Movement Day, Independence Day and Victory Day.

 Religious pluralism

 Secularism is seen as a pillar of upholding religious diversity in Bangladesh.
 Alongside Muslim majority holidays like Eid-ul-Fitr, Eid-al-Adha and Mawlid, all governments in Bangladesh have celebrated religious minority festivals as public holidays, including Durga Puja, Krishna Janmashtami, Buddha's Birthday and Christmas.
-Both the President of Bangladesh and Prime Minister of Bangladesh host events in Bangabhaban and Gonobhaban respectively to mark these holidays.
+Both the President of Bangladesh at the Bangabhaban and Prime Minister of Bangladesh host events respectively to mark these holidays.
 According to Prime Minister Sheikh Hasina, no Bangladeshi citizen should consider themselves as minorities.
 Speaking in October 2021, Hasina remarked that "You are considered as citizens of this country.
 You live in equal rights.
 You will enjoy equal rights.
 You will observe your religion and celebrate festivals with equal rights.
 That's what we want.
 This is the real policy of our Bangladesh and our ideal.
 I urge you again never to think of yourself as a minority".